Skip to main content

 • Big tech / FAANG-style: Lean in on scale and rigor.
 Mention the order of magnitude (millions of requests, terabytes of data, dozens of services) when honest.

-• Trading / quant / infra: Lead with the technical decision — why you picked the approach you picked.
+• Trading / quant / infra: Lead with the technical decision, the why behind the approach you picked.
 They're testing engineering judgment.

-According to the Indeed Career Guide, candidates who explicitly tie their intro to the role description score measurably higher on interviewer scorecards.
+According to the Indeed Career Guide on tell-me-about-yourself, candidates who explicitly tie their intro to the role description score measurably higher on interviewer scorecards.
 Skim the JD twice before the call and surface the one or two skills they emphasized.

 What to leave out